SocialHub.AI

 Capture

-• CDPCapture past purchases, birthdays, anniversaries, and key dates into a structured occasion-signal profile per client.
+• CDPResolve past purchases, receipts and orders, birthdays, anniversaries, and key dates into one governed client profile (One ID) — a structured occasion-signal record per client.

-• CDPUnify in-boutique advisor notes and private-channel conversations into one identity, so signals never live in a single salesperson's head.
+• CDPUnify in-boutique advisor notes and private-channel conversations onto one identity with Behavior Tracking and Tags, so signals never live in a single salesperson's head.

 Decide

-• AI AgentsAhead of each birthday, anniversary, or gifting season, compute who an advisor should contact and which piece fits the client's history and budget.
+• AI AgentsRun next-best-action ahead of each birthday, anniversary, or gifting season — computing who an advisor should contact and which piece the recommendations engine says fits the client's history and budget.

-• AI AgentsDecide, per high-value client, whether an experiential benefit or a piece recommendation will land — never defaulting to a discount.
+• AI AgentsScore, per high-value client, whether an experiential benefit or a specific piece will land — never defaulting to a discount — and surface it on the Dashboard.

 Activate

-• Marketing AutomationFeed each advisor a daily co-pilot brief — the clients to reach, the occasion, the suggested piece and talking points — to run 1:1 clienteling at scale.
+• Marketing AutomationFeed each advisor a daily co-pilot brief — the clients to reach, the occasion, the suggested piece and talking points — with guardrailed AI Actions that require human approval before anything touches money.

-• Loyalty & CRMOpen a boutique-appointment or dedicated-advisor entry point so the conversation moves to a high-touch, in-person channel.
+• Marketing AutomationCompose the 1:1 note in AI EDM from your brand kit and open a boutique-appointment or dedicated-advisor entry point, moving the conversation to a high-touch, in-person channel.

 Accumulate

-• Loyalty & CRMRun a premium membership built on experiential rewards — private launches, personal advisors, anniversary privileges — not points-per-dollar.
+• Loyalty & CRMRun a premium membership on experiential Points & Tiers — private launches, personal advisors, anniversary privileges — with real-time tier upgrades, not points-per-dollar.

-• CDPWrite each occasion outcome and preference back to the profile, so every interaction makes the next recommendation sharper.
+• CDPWrite each occasion outcome and preference back to the profile so Campaign Intelligence sharpens the next recommendation — every interaction compounding the golden record.

 The numbers behind the jewelry & watches opportunity